Digitized counterdiabatic quantum critical dynamics: Results

 We perform quantum simulations in the fast-quench regime where the dynamics assisted by CD differs from digitized annealing.
-As the simplest geometry, we consider a one-dimensional spin chain of length $N = 100$ with open boundary conditions, embedded into the heavy-hexagonal qubit layout of \textsc{ibm\_fez} (see Methods).
-Figure~\ref{fig:histograms}a shows the corresponding defect density distributions measured at a fixed final evolution time $T = 0.2/J$ with and without CD.
+We consider various geometries as illustrated in~\figlabel{fig:histograms}.
+As the simplest geometry, we simulate a 1D spin chain of length $N = 100$ with open boundary conditions, embedded into the heavy-hexagonal qubit layout of \texttt{ibm\_fez}.
+Fig.~\ref{fig:histograms}a shows the corresponding defect density distributions measured at the final evolution time $T = 0.2/J$ with and without CD.
 The two distributions are clearly separated, indicating that the density of defects is suppressed in the presence of CD.
 The data without CD has a nearly Gaussian distribution, while with CD, the distribution has a small positive skewness, indicating a longer tail above the mean.
-Figure~\ref{fig:histograms}a also shows, as solid lines, the Poisson binomial distributions obtained by solving numerically the finite-time excitation probabilities $p_k$.
+Fig.~\ref{fig:histograms}a also shows, as solid lines, the Poisson binomial distributions obtained from the exact solution of the TFIM (see Methods and Supplementary Note~4).
 Without CD, the experimental data agrees well with the theoretical prediction.
-In the presence of CD, the experimental distribution is shifted to larger values and slightly broadened with respect to the theoretical one due to the experimental errors (see Methods).
-In recent related work, the critical dynamics of the 1D TFIM was explored for quenches in the Kibble-Zurek scaling regime in the absence of CD~\cite{miessen2024benchmarking,teplitskiy2024statistics}.
+In the presence of CD, the experimental distribution is shifted to larger values and slightly broadened with respect to the theoretical one due to experimental errors (Supplementary Note~2).

-In \figlabel{fig:histograms}a, we see that at $T = 0.2/J$, the exact reference distribution without CD is very close to the limiting normal distribution in the initial state with mean $\kappa_1 = 0.5$ and variance $\kappa_2 = 0.25$, drawn as a dotted line.
-This means that in such rapid quenches, the system does not have time to evolve towards the ferromagnetic state but the dynamics freezes almost immediately.
+In \figlabel{fig:histograms}a, we see that at $T = 0.2/J$, the exact reference distribution without CD is very close to the limiting normal distribution in the initial state, drawn as a dotted line.
+This means that in such rapid quenches, the system does not have time to evolve towards the ferromagnetic state, but the dynamics freezes almost immediately.
 This finding is reproduced by the experimental data.
 In the presence of CD, on the other hand, both the theoretical prediction and the measured mean and variance of the defect density are considerably reduced compared to the initial-state one.
-Remarkably, the suppression of defects persists for arbitrarily short quench times and occurs already for the first-order approximation of the CD term.
+The suppression of defects persists for arbitrarily short quench times, where the unitary time evolution operator becomes independent of $T$ (Supplementary Note~4), and it occurs already for the first-order approximation of the CD term.
 This prediction is supported by the data, measured down to $T = 0.1/J$.